-ASEC is serving sisters in 10 sub-Saharan African countries, providing access to educational opportunities.
-There is much to celebrate regarding the work of ASEC and the impact of sisters who are benefiting from our programs.ALL NEWS general sldi hesa service scholarship reflections research success current
+ASEC is serving Catholic Sisters in 10 sub-Saharan African countries, providing access to educational opportunities.
+There is much to celebrate regarding the work of ASEC and the impact of Sisters who are benefiting from our programs.ALL NEWS general sldi hesa service scholarship icb research reflections success current Sister Stories

-Now viewing service see all news »
+Now viewing Service Learning see all news »

 ASEC Service Learning Trip provides a glimpse of the real-world development work happening in Africa

-3 weeks ago: [Kenya] What surprised me most about my learning during the service trip to Kenya was how unaware I had been about the obvious successes of Catholic sisters in helping the poor become educated, seize economic opportunities, and to lead healthier lives.
+more than a year ago.: [Kenya] What surprised me most about my learning during the service trip to Kenya was how unaware I had been about the obvious successes of Catholic sisters in helping the poor become educated, seize economic opportunities, and to lead healthier lives.

-last month: [Kenya] Not only do I want to thank ASEC for arranging this eclectic program and allowing me and my group to see the many aspects of a developing country, but I will be ever grateful for the friends I made, because our relationships and interactions made such a powerful impression.
+more than a year ago.: [Kenya] Not only do I want to thank ASEC for arranging this eclectic program and allowing me and my group to see the many aspects of a developing country, but I will be ever grateful for the friends I made, because our relationships and interactions made such a powerful impression.

-Page 1 of 1 (7 results)
+Page 1 of 2 (20 results)